Rudolf Graf von Schmettow: Biography

-Rudolf was the son of Eberhard Graf von Schmettow, a Generalleutnant in the Cavalry who commanded Cavalry Corps Schmettow in World War I. His mother was Agnes von Rundstedt, sister of Field Marshal Gerd von Rundstedt.
+Rudolf was the son of Eberhard Graf von Schmettow, a Generalleutnant in the Cavalry who commanded Cavalry Corps Schmettow in World War I. His mother was Agnes von Rundstedt, sister of Generalfeldmarschall Gerd von Rundstedt.

 At the outbreak of World War II, he was appointed commander of the 164th Infantry Regiment.
 With this regiment, he participated in the Polish Campaign.
 At the beginning of January 1940, he gave up command of the 164th Infantry Regiment and was subsequently transferred to the reserve.
 After the French campaign, he was appointed commander of the British Channel Islands in late August 1940 and took up his post in late September 1940.
 On 1 April 1942, he was promoted to major general.
 In early September 1943, he was appointed commander of the 319th Infantry Division, and on 1 April 1944, he was promoted to lieutenant general.
 In September 1944, he refused to negotiate surrender with Major General Gerhard Bassenge, who was in Allied captivity.
 On 1 October 1944, he was also appointed Wehrmachtbefehlshaber of the Channel Islands.
 At the end of February 1945, he had to give up command of the 319th Infantry Division to Major General Rudolf Wulf due to illness.
 He was then transferred back to the Führerreserve.
 When the German Wehrmacht surrendered, he was captured by the Western Allies in early May 1945, and released in the summer of 1947.
 In late summer 1963, he visited his former command area at the invitation of a British television company.

 His only son died as a lieutenant on 23 June 1941 in front of Jarosław.